-This Chair's Statement, and other information, is published on a dedicated Scheme website, however as the ultimate value of the Scheme's assets will be dependent on the success or otherwise of any FCF claim, Dalriada cannot produce meaningful annual benefit statements for Scheme members.
-We are therefore unable to comply with the requirement to notify members in an annual benefit statement that the relevant parts of the Chair's Statement have been published on the website.
+This Chair's Statement, and other information, is published on a dedicated Scheme website, however as there are no liquid assets in the Scheme and the value of the illiquid assets cannot be determined we cannot produce meaningful annual benefit statements for the Scheme members.
+We are therefore unable to comply with the requirement to notify members in an Annual Benefit Statement that the relevant parts of the Chair's Statement have been published on the website.